Medical questions & health advice by licensed doctors

-I have a lump behind my ear, should I have a check up right away?
+"I have a lump behind my ear, should I have a check up right away?"

 I have been worrying about a lump behind my right ear.
 I haven't really noticed it until last Wednesday 9/4/2013.
 At first, I thought it was a pimple, but when I touched it, it was painful and really hard like a bone.
 Then I have researched about a lump that grows behind ears and I have found out that most of the cases of lumps behind ears are growing.
 I am really afraid that it may grow and it may affect my hearing.
 Or even worst, cancerous

 You could be quite right that you have a minor skin infection similar to what a person gets when they have a pimple.
 These can grow to be large because of the fact that they are out of the way behind the ear.
 Other options include similar infectious diseases that involve either the skin or even the deeper aspects of the ear and the bones associated with the ear.
 Usually patients will have some ear or hearing complaints in these cases.
 Skin disorders are also often found in this region, with sun exposure over a prolonged period contributing to the development of some of these.
 Additionally, allergic reactions or irritation from glasses can sometimes play a role in the development of some lesions.
 Due to the location, it is important that you have this evaluated by a doctor to make sure that there is nothing more serious going on.
 Please speak to your doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.